 The AMA DISC Survey™

-- Specifically assesses on-the-job behaviours (not general personality preferences)
+- specifically assess on-the-job behaviours (not general personality preferences).

-The personal styles are relevant to programmes focusing on:
+The personal styles are relevant to programs focusing on:

 - personal development, time management, interpersonal relations, and emotional intelligence

 - team-building, problem-solving, and decision-making